Feature: 1989 Lions make history with Australia comeback victory

 Ieuan Evans and Rory Underwood made up the wings with Gavin Hastings at full-back, Rob Andrew at fly-half with Robert Jones at scrum-half.

-Mike Teague joined Calder in the back row with Dean Richards making up the XV at number eight.
+Mike Teague joined Calder in the back row with Dean Richards making up the XV at No.8.

-The Lions had a nearly unblemished record on the Tour, winning eight of their nine matches having lost only to Australia in the first Test.
+The Lions had a nearly unblemished record on the Tour, winning eight of their nine matches and losing only to Australia in the first Test.

 A 44-0 humbling of Western Australia in their first match got the Tour off to a fast start and although subsequent victories were comparatively less convincing – including a two-point win over New South Wales – it left spirits high heading into the Wallabies Tests.